Aardvark-team/Documentation/specifications.md

 let Number y = 5 # Declare and initialize

-let z = 5 # Declare and initialize with automatic type inference
+let z = 5 # Declare and initialize with automatic typing
 ```

 ### Deconstruction